entropicalabs/el-loom/docs/source/docu_files/eka_qec/interpretation_step.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Currently, the interpretation process returns the final instance of :class:`~loom.interpreter.interpretation_step.InterpretationStep` that bears all changes that happened during interpretation.
-This is very convenient for testing and debugging but this is not the minimum information, only a few fields are actually necessary to run a QEC routine on a QPU and/or simulator.
+This is very convenient for testing and debugging but it is not the minimum information: only a few fields are actually necessary to run a QEC routine on a QPU and/or simulator.
 This is what we will describe here as output components.

 - :attr:`~loom.interpreter.interpretation_step.InterpretationStep.final_circuit` : :code:`Circuit`